 | POCKET WIFI RENTAL|

 If you’re renting a pocket wifi device, then you’ll be spending around HKD 28 for the day’s rental.

 This comes out to a starting budget of around HKD 478 for the entire day.
 Feel free to adjust based on your own travel habits.

-This is my go-to travel app.
-I use it to create all our itineraries.
-With this free app that you can use on your desktop and mobile devices, you can plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
-It allows you to create an efficient itinerary by grouping attractions together per day based on location.
-With pocket wifi, it can turn your mobile phone into a GPS tracking device so you can easily find your way between points.
-Pretty sweet right?
-Check out my full post on the Sygic Travel app for more information.
+This is the app I use to create all our itineraries.
+It allows me to plot points of interest on a map, including our hotel, so I can see exactly how far we need to travel between points.
+It allows me to create an efficient itinerary by grouping attractions together per day based on location.
+Check out my full post on the free Sygic Travel app for more information.

-You can also download a copy of our 7-day Hong Kong / Macau eat-inerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our 7-day Hong Kong / Macau eat-inerary in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device

-A constant wifi connection is a must when traveling these days.
-You’ll need it to do research, convert currencies, navigate with GPS, etc. We never go anywhere now without renting a pocket wifi device first.
+It goes without saying that a steady wifi connection is a must these days, especially when you’re away on a trip.
+You’ll need it to navigate, convert currencies, check emails, and post on social media.
+It makes a trip less stressful and more enjoyable so we never go anywhere now without renting a pocket wifi device first.